MialLewis/basicSetup/README.md

 ## Testing the repo setup

-1. To test setup has been successfull, from the repository root run: `python -c "from basicSetupApi import helloWorld; helloWorld(<your name>)"`
+1. To test that the setup has been successfull, from the repository root run: `python -c "from basicSetupApi import helloWorld; helloWorld(<your name>)"`